Madison GardnerPosted January 22, 2026

 Tackling the complexities of neurology billing requires a proactive and organized approach.
 Simply reacting to problems as they arise can lead to lost revenue and administrative headaches.
 Instead, building a framework of best practices can help your practice stay financially healthy and focused on patient care.
 By implementing a few key strategies, you can streamline your revenue cycle, reduce claim denials, and ensure you’re compensated accurately for the specialized services you provide.
 These practices aren’t just about following rules; they’re about creating a resilient system that supports your practice’s long-term success.

-Verify Insurance and Get Prior Authorizations
+Always Verify Insurance and Get Pre-Authorization

 One of the most effective ways to prevent claim denials is to handle insurance verification and prior authorizations before the patient even walks in the door.
 This initial step confirms the patient’s coverage and clarifies what the plan will pay for, preventing surprises for both your practice and the patient.
 Make it a standard part of your front-desk workflow to check eligibility for every appointment and secure pre-authorizations for all necessary tests and procedures.
 Getting this right from the start saves an incredible amount of time on the back end and is a cornerstone of efficient practice management.

-Maintain Accurate Documentation and Coding
+Keep Your Documentation and Coding Accurate

 In neurology, documentation is everything.
 The detailed notes from a patient visit are what justify the codes you submit to payers.
 It’s essential to keep meticulous records of every decision, test, and minute spent during an encounter, as this directly supports the Evaluation and Management (E/M) and Medical Decision Making (MDM) levels you bill for.
 Because neurology billing is so specialized, accurate coding ensures you are paid properly for your expertise.
 Clear, comprehensive documentation is your best defense against audits and the foundation of every clean claim.
 It’s a complex task that requires specific knowledge to get right every time.